 - 5 Billion CFUs of Plant- and Soil-Based Organisms, Prebiotics,

 - Adults take three capsules daily with 8 ounces of water or juice.

 Nourish Your Body, Support Your Adrenal Glands, and Revolutionize Your Health†

-ProBiome Rx Adrenal Restore delivers a strong, high-quality probiotic to your gut with 5 billion CFUs per serving of plant- and soil-based organisms.
-Plus, it contains a potent blend of minerals and herbs for extra adrenal support.†
+ProBiome Rx Adrenal Restore delivers probiotics with 5 billion CFUs per serving of plant- and soil-based organisms.
+Plus, it features a potent blend of minerals and herbs for extra support.

 The formula was specifically designed to:

 - support cognitive health and brain health.†

 - support healthy digestion and nutrient absorption. †